k6 (Grafana) Alternatives

 Migration steps

-1. Install Artillery (npm install -g artillery).
+1. Install Artillery via npm install -g artillery@latest on a developer machine.

 Paid plans from $200.00/mo